 Garlic lovers should try our Tomato Soup Provencal or our delicious Roasted Garlic Soup.

 Add whole cloves of garlic to stock to add flavor, or oven-roast whole, unpeeled garlic in foil to mellow the taste and elicit a sweet, nutty tang.
-Gently fry garlic in olive oil to infuse the oil with its flavor or add it raw and finely chopped to sautéed vegetables for pungency.
+Gently fry thin slices of garlic in olive oil to infuse the oil with its flavor or add it raw and finely chopped to sautéed vegetables for pungency.
 Rub the cut side of a clove around the inside of a ceramic or glass salad bowl to give your salad a subtle, garlicky taste.

 No reviews yet.